-Engaging with our shareholders remains a high priority.
-Over the last year, members of the Board and management reached out to shareholders owning 72% of White Mountains' outstanding shares and met with all shareholders who requested meetings, who represented 26% of our shares outstanding.
-Over the past several years, feedback received from these discussions has helped guide changes to our executive compensation program and further enhance our disclosures about the skills and areas of expertise of our Board, the Board's oversight of risk management, and our human capital management initiatives.
-In this year's proxy statement, we have included a Board skills matrix, enhanced our disclosure around Board oversight of ESG, and added a section on human capital management.
+Over the last year, members of the Board and management reached out to shareholders owning 70% of White Mountains's outstanding shares and met with all of those shareholders who accepted a meeting, who represented 37% of our shares outstanding.
+Over the past several years, feedback received from these discussions has helped guide changes to our executive compensation program and to enhance our disclosures about the skills and areas of expertise of our Board and our risk management and human capital management practices in general.
+This year, our shareholders made note of our performance; our response to the COVID-19 pandemic; ESG; diversity & inclusion; and our compensation and governance practices.
+Engaging with our shareholders remains a high priority, and our expanded disclosures in this year's Proxy Statement directly reflect shareholder feedback.

-The global pandemic is challenging all of us in 2020, but our core principles serve us equally well in times of calm and times of uncertainty.
-We wish you well as you manage through these turbulent times.
-It is a privilege to serve as your Board, and we greatly value your support of White Mountains.
+We are pleased to say that our core principles served us well in 2020, as we dealt with the challenges posed by the global pandemic.
+It is a privilege to serve as your Board, and we value highly your support of White Mountains.

-Sincerely.
+Sincerely,